Do you need a company chop/ stamp in Hong Kong?

 - You can also create your company stamp at any mailroom store.

-Our recommendation To be safe and secure when doing business both with Mainland China and other countries, it would be best to create your company stamp.
+If you want to be safe and secure when doing business both with Mainland China and other countries, our recommendation is to create your company stamp.

-Most of the countries worldwide will not require a chop, but if your company has or will in the future have business with companies in mainland China, our recommendation would be to order a company chop to be safe.
+Most of the countries worldwide will not require a chop, but if your company does or will do business with companies in mainland China in the future, our recommendation would be to order a company chop to be safe.
 Just remember not to leave the chop in everyone’s hands, especially those who are not acquainted with all your business operations.

 If you need more information about company stamps or you need a chop created, feel free to contact Sleek today.